 The Centre for Advanced Vehicle Engineering (AVEC) delivers research across a number of specialist areas associated with vehicle engineering to a wide range of industrial sectors from automotive manufacturers to space vehicle research teams, but always with a strong focus on improving vehicle performance and/or reducing the environmental impact and energy consumption of a vehicle’s manufacture and use.
 Our work on battery management system modelling is world-leading and we have a significant expertise in wheel tyre and brake systems, hybrid powertrain optimisation as well as advanced vehicle control and chassis dynamics.
 The Centre currently has a research portfolio of circa £4.5M delivered by the team and this number has increased year on year for the last decade.
 A number of our alumni are now in senior positions across motorsport, including F1, WRC and Formula E teams and in the automotive sector world-wide.
-We have active relationships with Nissan, who are located on the University’s technologypark, and Jaguar Land Rover, and have ongoing relationships with Scuderia Ferrari, Renault Sport Racing, Red Bull Technology, Williams Grand Prix Engineering, McLaren, Mercedes-Benz Grand Prix, Delta Motorsport, Prodrive and M-Sport.
+We have active relationships with Nissan (who are located on the University’s technology park, Jaguar Land Rover, Scuderia Ferrari, Renault Sport Racing, Red Bull Technology, Williams Grand Prix Engineering, McLaren, Mercedes-Benz Grand Prix, Delta Motorsport, Prodrive and M-Sport.

-You will possess a PhD in mechanical engineering, or other field related to vehicle light-weighting, experience of modern material application and simulation methods applied to the automotive and motorsport sectors and demonstrable deep understanding of your own research field and its agenda.
+You will possess a PhD in electrical/control engineering, mechatronics, computer science or other field related to vehicle electronics and a demonstrable deep understanding of your own research field and its agenda.

 At Cranfield, we value diversity and inclusion, and aim to create and maintain a culture in which everyone can work and study together harmoniously with dignity and respect and realise their full potential.
 We actively consider flexible working options such as part-time, compressed or flexible hours and/or an element of homeworking, and commit to exploring the possibilities for each role.